madalynbartman/sunday-summary/_posts/2025-02-09-FastAPI-Flex.md

 ## 8. Timeline

 ### 8.1 Milestones
-- Week 1: Define project goals and design principles.
+- Day 1: Define project goals and design principles.
-- Week 2-3: Implement core modules and write tests.
+- Day 2: Implement core modules and write tests.
-- Week 4: Complete documentation and prepare for release.
+- Day 3: Complete documentation and prepare for release.
-- Week 5: Publish to PyPI and announce the release.
+- Day 4: Publish to PyPI and announce the release.